Waikato/weka-blog/posts/2020-07-04-wekaDeeplearning4j-1.6.0/index.rst

 Updated Dl4jMlpFilter
 =====================

-The `Dl4jMlpFilter` allows you to use a model—which can now be a pretrained model from the Model Zoo—as a feature extractor, converting an image dataset into a numeric form that can be used with any off-the-shelf WEKA classifier.
-In the new version, the filter also supports multiple feature extraction layers: by default the last dense layer will be used, but you can alternatively choose any intermediary layer as well, concatenating the activations from the two layers.
+The `Dl4jMlpFilter` allows you to use a model—which can now be a pretrained model from the model zoo—as a feature extractor, converting an image dataset into a numeric form that can be used with any off-the-shelf WEKA classifier.
+In the new version, the filter also supports multiple feature extraction layers; by default the last dense layer will be used, but you can alternatively choose any intermediary layer as well, concatenating the activations from the two layers.
 This opens up a huge new world of experimentation.

 Image Dataset Conversion Script
 ===============================